 Friday, April 24, 2020

-A. James Clark School of Engineering, University of Maryland, College Park; Room TBA
+A. James Clark School of Engineering, University of Maryland, College Park; Room Kay Boardroom

 Over the past two decades, significant advances in sensing and computing have led to an explosion of new data and algorithms designed to monitor device health.
 There exist a variety of prognostics and health management (PHM) approaches for many types of mechanical and electrical components.

 However, the methods and tools applicable at the component level are unsuitable for modeling complex engineering systems, such as power plants, chemical process facilities, transportation technologies, and infrastructure.

 These systems consist of many interconnected, hardware, software and human elements and involve dynamic operations and complicated physical processes.

 Furthermore, the available PHM data is of varying qualities, from multiple sources, in multiple formats, and at multiple scales.

 The workshop will bring together disciplinary experts to: (1) assess the current state of the art in PHM approaches for complex engineering systems, (2) explore the types of data and methodologies could enable the complex system PHM, and (3) identify case studies which can provide a testbed for comparing different approaches.